akenworthy87/ci-milestone3/README.md

-# CI-Milestone 3: Internet Film Database
+# CI-Milestone 3: Internal Film Database

 The purpose of this project will be to make a web accessible database of films; users will be able to view, add, and edit records of films, ~~and the same for actors~~.